fpdf-easytable/ECEF_path_generator/README.md

 # Quick start:

-* Click "More Actions", select Settings, input the desire latitude, longitude and altitude where the map will be centered and adjust the Zoom.
+* Click Settings, input the desire latitude and longitude where the map will be centered.
+Also the colours for the trail and mover can be customized.

 * Over the map, draw a path using the mouse while pressing the left button, if it is needed you can delete the last points drawn with the button Remove.

-* Adjust the initial speed using the bar below the map.
+* Adjust the initial speed:
+    - key W increment speed by 5km and Q decrement it by 5km,
+    - key S increment speed by 2km and A decrement it by 2km,
+    - key X increment speed by 1km and Z decrement it by 1km,
+    - right arrow increment speed by 0.5km and left arrow decrement it by 0.5km,

+* Adjust the altitude with up arrow (increment) and down arrow (decrement), altitued is in meters.

 * Adjust the initial time elapsed.
 At x1 this means that the mover will take 15 seconds on a 1 kilometre path at 240 km/hr, at x2 it will take 7.5 (of real time),